jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ```

 Subset to African and run same models.
-Fit models predicting gestational age using main/sub haplogroups, PCA/MDS comps, and sex.
 Use PCA/MDS comps specific to African.
 ```
 > dfAFR=df[grepl("African", df$Population),]
 >